 “Come back!”
 Paulie said.
 “I can show you how to make the Paulie Burger!
 It has a slice of ham and pineapple on top!
 It doesn’t sell, but it’s really good!”

 Guy Fieri stormed out with his cameraman close behind.
 He made a big scene in the restaurant as he left.
 “That guy’s an asshole!” he shouted.
 “Let’s get out of here!
 I don’t care.
 Let’s go to that burger place down the road instead.
 The one with the blue mustard!”

-“I may still have a contact high from helping Helen,” Da’Quarius said.
-“But that gay cartoon bear is pissed!”
+“I may still have a contact high from helping Helen,” Da’Quarius said, “but that gay cartoon bear looked pissed!”

 Helen took the last drag of her joint before putting out the roach to save it for later.
 She made sure to be extra careful doing so.
 After the hour and half it took to get it out she hid it under the silverware drawer.

 Helen looked at the walls.
 Her vision wasn’t only back, but it was better than ever!
 The red and white stripes on the wall danced and Helen laughed and laughed.
 She didn’t even notice when the door was kicked in.